TerryClaiborne/alltune2/README.md

 - Disconnect of a specific selected direct AllStar node
 - Disconnect of the DVSwitch link only
 - Full Disconnect All cleanup via Asterisk restart
+- Config-aware mode availability
+- Helper warnings for unconfigured modes
+- Connect disabled for modes that are not truly configured
+- Backend validation that rejects placeholder/default config values

 ## Important paths